SamMed05/c-cpp-notes/docs/cpp/variables.md

 ---
 sidebar_position: 4
-id: variables
+id: variables-and-types
-title: Variables
+title: Variables and types
 hide_title: false
 hide_table_of_contents: false
-sidebar_label: Variables
+sidebar_label: Variables and types
 description: What is a variable and how to use it.
-slug: /cpp/variables
+slug: /cpp/variables-and-types
 custom_edit_url: null
 ---

+## Definition

 Variables in programming are kind of a container with a label that hold information.
 We use them for storing data values and to refer to them later using their name.

 Tecnically a variable is a named location in memory.
 It is the basic unit of storage in a program.

-### Advantages
+## Advantages

 The advantages that come when using variables (instead of raw numbers or text) are various:
 - the value stored can be changed during program execution